 WilmingtonMADE is a community-driven network to promote local businesses, restaurants, stores, and cafes citywide.
-We are listening to the needs of small business owners and are taking immediate action to ensure Wilmington remains open for business.
+We are listening to the needs of small business owners and are in the process of expanding our services to entrepreneurs to ensure Wilmington remains open for business.

 Why Shop Local?

 Locally owned businesses spend their profits locally, purchase more goods from local suppliers, and many employ local staff.

 When more money gets re-circulated in the community, general prosperity as well as tax revenues increase, creating a more vibrant and sustainable economy.